Chapel of Sacred Mirrors: Chapel of Sacred Mirrors, Wappinger, New York; 2009–present

-The Greys did not intend the original Chapel of Sacred Mirrors in New York City to be a permanent site, although its popularity amongst the New York 'New Age' community allowed it to survive longer than initially conceived.
-It operated from the autumnal equinox of 2004 until January 1, 2009.
+The Entheon in Wappinger, New York in 2025.

 On September 12, 2008, after a lengthy search for a permanent site, the Foundation for the Chapel of Sacred Mirrors purchased a forty-acre former interfaith center on the Hudson River 65 miles north of New York City in the Wheeler Hill Historic District in Wappinger, New York.
-In November 2008, the organization, recognized as providing an "extraordinary environment for contemplation, and as a center for encouraging the creative spirit", and was granted church status with a permanent 501(c)(3).
+In November 2008, the organization became a 501(c)(3).
+According to Candid, the "organization is not required to file an annual return with the IRS because it is a church."

-Alex and Allyson Grey live permanently on the grounds, which also house a 10,000-square-foot guesthouse with cafe and gift-shop.
-The Greys' popular full moon ceremonies have continued uninterrupted at this new location, along with special events, permaculture courses, and a variety of workshops that have attracted guest presenters such as folk-musician and eco-activist Pete Seeger and tree-sitter and eco-artist Julia Butterfly Hill.
-The Greys' intention to open the Chapel of Sacred Mirrors to representation of all visionary and contemporary sacred art, visiting artists are encouraged to create murals, labyrinths, gardens, and sculptures.
+Alex and Allyson Grey live on the grounds, which also house a 10,000-square-foot guesthouse with cafe and gift-shop.
+The Greys' full moon ceremonies have continued uninterrupted at this new location, along with special events, permaculture courses, and workshops that have attracted guest presenters such as folk-musician and eco-activist Pete Seeger and tree-sitter and eco-artist Julia Butterfly Hill.
+The Greys' intention in opening the Chapel of Sacred Mirrors was to represent all visionary and contemporary sacred art, and visiting artists are encouraged to create murals, labyrinths, gardens, and sculptures.
 These include Kate Raudenbush's Altered State, a two-story domed steel structure first seen at Burning Man in 2008 that now resides in a meadow on the CoSM grounds.

-When the New York City location closed on January 1, 2009, the Greys started the fundraising phase.
-Their live painting performances have become increasingly popular and included in festivals and special events worldwide, and along with CoSM's own fund-raising events, the Greys have been invited to discuss their art and the building of CoSM at a variety of events ranging from local health and wellness festivals to international symposiums on psychedelic research such as the World Psychedelic Forum, MAPS' psychedelic science events, and the transpersonal experience (ITA).
-In 2013 Alex Grey spoke at TedX in Hawaii.
+A three story temple called the Entheon was built in Wappinger, costing $2.8 million, and opened in 2023.